-Communities are encouraged to continue to meet, either by Zoom, or at TKC, where place of worship and other guidelines permit Communities and teams to meet in larger groups by booking a room at TKC, via the church office.
+Communities are encouraged to continue to meet, either by Zoom, or at TKC, where place of worship and other guidelines permit Communities and teams to meet in larger groups by booking a room via the church office.
 Tier 2 also permits up to 6 people to meet outdoors only, while continuing to socially distance.
 Please contact your Community leader for information.

 Communities are also involved in supporting neighbours and community initiatives.
 We regularly update our advice on that and also refer to government guidelines on safely helping other people

 During this new lockdown we are allowed to broadcast services from TKC, but can only allow the service leaders and necessary technicians to be on-site.

 - Streamed Sunday services are available from our homepage.

 - Student Nights (city centre) have moved online.
 Visit our social media for joining details.